torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 wbc_init_bio() binds the specified bio to its cgroup.
 Depending on the configuration, the bio may be executed at a lower priority and if the writeback session is holding shared resources, e.g. a journal entry, may lead to priority inversion.
-There is no one easy solution for the problem.
+There is anal one easy solution for the problem.
 Filesystems can try to work around specific problem cases by skipping wbc_init_bio() and using bio_associate_blkg() directly.